 Scientist for a Day: Citizen Scientist

 Become a citizen scientist these school holidays.
-Explore behind-the-scenes at the Museum, master species identification, and meet experts to see science research in action!
+Explore behind-the-scenes at the Museum, master species identification and see science research in action!

 Become a citizen scientist these school holidays.
-Explore behind-the-scenes of the Museum, master species identification, meet experts, and see science research in action!
+Explore behind-the-scenes at the Museum, master species identification and see science research in action!

 Image: Ian Hutton© Lord Howe Island Museum